Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 ## aka.99PercentTags

-99%Tags is a script for adding and editing tags on subtitle lines.
-It combines the base functions of [HYDRA](https://unanimated.github.io/ts/scripts-manuals.htm#hydra), [PhosCity's Edit Tags](https://phoscity.github.io/Aegisub-Scripts/Edit%20Tags/), [Recalculator](https://unanimated.github.io/ts/scripts-manuals.htm#recalculator), [NecrosCopy](https://unanimated.github.io/ts/scripts-manuals.htm#necroscopy), and [LuaIntepret](https://github.com/TypesettingTools/lyger-Aegisub-Scripts#luainterpret) into a simple, easytouse, ua.HYDRA-like interface.
+99%Tags is a script for adding and modifying tags on subtitle lines.
+It combines the base functions of [HYDRA](https://unanimated.github.io/ts/scripts-manuals.htm#hydra), [PhosCity's Edit Tags](https://phoscity.github.io/Aegisub-Scripts/Edit%20Tags/), [Recalculator](https://unanimated.github.io/ts/scripts-manuals.htm#recalculator), [NecrosCopy](https://unanimated.github.io/ts/scripts-manuals.htm#necroscopy), and [LuaIntepret](https://github.com/TypesettingTools/lyger-Aegisub-Scripts#luainterpret) into a simple, easytouse, HYDRA-like interface.
+It can facilitate simple operations such as setting tag values across multiple lines or performing arithmetic calculations on tag values, but it also provides a simple Lua interface for more complex operations.

+To get started, install the script and use it the same way as ua.HYDRA.
+If you enter `150` in the text field for `fscx`, you are setting `\fscx` to `150`.
+To perform simple arithmetic calculations such as multiplying `\fscx` by 125%, just enter `*1.25` in the text field.
+It is as simple as ABC.
+Explore the builtin „Help“ panel for all the features of 99%Tags.

+Features:
+– Carefully designid Lua system that minimise typing for simple operations.
+– Easytouse Lua interface that makes complex operations easier to code than [aka.Sandbox](#akasandbox).
+– Builtin „Help“ panel showcasing example usages and explaining all the details.
+– Bultiin import and export feature as well as an internal preset system for ease of reusing and sharing operations.

+Comparing against [aka.Sandbox](#akasandbox) for complex operations:
+– For any operations, especially regarding ASS tags, which can be performed in 1 pass, 99%Tags would be faster to code.
+– For any operations that need to compare between all selected lines and can't be performed in 1 pass, or operations that would need to create tags blocks or modify multiple tags blocks at once, [aka.Sandbox](#akasandbox) would be the better choice.

+## aka.Sandbox

+aka.Sandbox is a script similar to [lyger.LuaInterpret](https://github.com/TypesettingTools/lyger-Aegisub-Scripts/tree/master#user-content-LuaInterpret) but relies on libraries such as [ILL.ILL](https://github.com/TypesettingTools/ILL-Aegisub-Scripts) and [l0.ASSFoundation](https://github.com/TypesettingTools/ASSFoundation) for easy modification of subtitles.

+Unique features:
+– MoonScript support in addition to Lua.
+– Commonly used libraries already required and initialised.
+No need to manually write `require`s.
+– Builtin import and export of code snippets, as well as an internal preset system.
+– Better error handling.
+If an error occurs during execution, the editor window will open back up to make it easier to tweak the code.

+Thanks to
+– bucket3432 for developing the original `bucket.Sandbox` script.
+– Zahuczky and PhosCity for suggesting libraries to be required and made available in scope.

 ## aka.BackupSection & aka.dupe-and-not-comment